vmargb/vmargb/README.md

 </pre>
 </h3>

-<h4>1. <a href="">Anki 2.0 (coming soon!)</a> ☆</h4>
+<h4>1. <a href="https://github.com/vmargb/Myoso">Myoso (coming soon!)</a> ☆</h4>
 <table>
    <tr>
       <td width="70%">
-         I am currently working on a better alternative to the anki-droid app on android.
+         I am currently working on a unique alternative to the anki-droid app on android.
 This will be a spaced-repetition app but with additional new features and core changes that I personally felt like was missing from Anki.
       </td>
       <td width="30%">
          <img align=center src="" alt="" />